nathanreyes/v-calendar/docs-next/docs/calendar/layouts.md

 Previous to 3.0, `v-calendar` provided a `$screens` function out-of-the-box to help create computed properties based on the current screen size.
 To minimize package size and complexity, this functionality has been extracted to an external package, [`vue-screen-utils`](https://github.com/nathanreyes/vue-screen-utils).

-To create dynamic `rows` or `columns` for , first install a utility tool like [`vue-screen-utils`](https://github.com/nathanreyes/vue-screen-utils) that can use media queries or `ResizeObserver` to create dynamic computed properties.
+To create dynamic `rows` or `columns`, first install a utility tool like [`vue-screen-utils`](https://github.com/nathanreyes/vue-screen-utils) that can create dynamic computed properties based on media queries or `ResizeObserver`.

 For this example, we can use the `mapCurrent` function to display 2 `columns` for large screens.